AGRTP Part-time scholarship

 Australian or New Zealand citizens or Australian permanent residents, who are enrolling/enrolled as a part-time student, are encouraged to apply for an AGRTP-PT scholarship.
-These scholarships are provided to assist with general study costs and are available to applicants intending to commence in 2019 or who are currently enrolled part-time in a Higher Degree by Research program.
 Further information regarding the Australian Government's Research Training Program is available on the Department of Education and Training website.

 AGRTP-PT scholarships are for candidates enrolled on a part-time basis to study towards higher degrees by research.
 These scholarships are highly competitive, and only applicants who meet the following eligibility criteria will be considered: